stefanache/MFP-ANAF-RO/php_scripts/AITOPIA/ReadMe.md

 [GH-moyarada: XSD2PhP](https://github.com/moyarada/XSD-to-PHP/tree/master)

+The plan:<br/>
-Parse the XSD File: Use PHP's SimpleXML or DOMDocument to read and parse the XSD file.
+- Parse the *.XSD* File: Use PHP's **SimpleXML** or **DOMDocument** to read and parse the *.XSD* file.<br/>

-Extract Information: Extract relevant information about elements, types, and their attributes from the XSD.
+- Extract Information: Extract relevant information about elements, types, and their attributes from the XSD.

-Generate the SQL CREATE TABLE Statement: Construct the SQL statement based on the extracted information.
+- Generate the SQL CREATE TABLE Statement: Construct the SQL statement based on the extracted information.<br/>

-Execute the SQL Statement: Run the generated SQL statement to create the table in the MySQL database.
+- Execute the SQL Statement: Run the generated SQL statement to create the table in the MySQL database.<br/>

-Here’s a step-by-step example using SimpleXML:
+Here’s a step-by-step example using **SimpleXML**:

-Example XSD
+Example *.XSD*

-Suppose we have an XSD file named example.xsd:
+Suppose we have an *.XSD* file named **example.xsd**:

 <code>